 None identified

+The Animal Welfare Institute recommends that the following section be removed from this chapter.
+Unless the animal is deeply anesthetized, death resulting from hyperthermia/heatstroke will never conform to the requirement above: “Killing methods used should result in immediate death or loss of consciousness lasting until death.
+When loss of consciousness is not immediate, induction of unconsciousness should not cause avoidable distress, fear and pain.”
+If the section is retained, we recommend the changes described below.

 Article 7.6.32

 Ventilation shut down with supplementation

-Ventilation shut down with supplementation such as active heating should not be routinely used and should be regarded as a method of last resort for poultry.
+Ventilation shut down with supplementation such as active heating must not be used due to its prolonged and severely negative impact on animal welfare and because it is often ineffective in killing all animals.

 The method requires shutting down ventilation in animal housings that rely on the ventilation system to maintain constant temperature and air quality.
 It is a measure that kills animals predominantly by heat stress and lack of fresh air.
-Active heating of the ambient air or increasing the humidity in the building during ventilation shut down will shorten time to death and increase the effectiveness of the method.
+Active heating of the ambient air or increasing the humidity in the building during ventilation shut down will shorten time to death and increase the effectiveness of the method, however, it will lead to increased pain and discomfort and may cause hot air burns.

 This method can be effective at killing large numbers of animals with limited human-animal interaction and few resources.
-The effective implementation of the method can be challenging based on the ambient temperature at the facility and how well the facility can be sealed.
+Implementation of the method is rarely effective at killing all animals due to challenges related to ambient temperature at the facility and how well the facility can be sealed.
+Even after several hours, survivors are likely and will be in a debilitated condition due to prolonged severe heat stress.

 Animal welfare concerns

-It can take a long time for animals to lose consciousness.
+It can take multiple hours for animals to lose consciousness, during which time they experience intense suffering.
+In most barns in which this method has been deployed, some birds have survived after four hours or longer of being subjected to this method.

-Animals will experience heat stress.
+Animals will experience prolonged heat stress (overheating).

+Animals will experience pain.

+Animals will experience fear and anxiety.

+Animals will experience frustration.

+Animals will experience debility and malaise.

+Animals will experience respiratory distress.

+Animals will likely experience nausea.

+Animals will experience thirst.

+Animals will likely experience disorientation.

+The precise cause of death with VSD+ has not been elucidated, but based on research on similar conditions, causes may include conditions that result in significant pain and distress, including distributive and/or hypovolemic shock, acute respiratory distress syndrome, multiorgan failure and/or disseminated intravascular coagulation.

 2. Animal-based and other measures